 Smokers worldwide and the tobacco industry itself have been going through a lot of changes in the last decades due to increased regulation and taxes and since the introduction of the electronic cigarette a few years ago the challenges have been even more daring.
 Adult smoking rates have fallen to 18% from 43% back in 1965.
 Nevertheless, more than 3,200 youngsters try their first tobacco cigarette daily as a recent government survey discovered.

 The new FDA regulation that is proposed and reviewed by the White House's Office of Management and Budget could have a potentially devastating effect on the electronic cigarette industry also, as some people come to blame these devices also as a ‘trap’ for introducing young people in to the hazards of smoking.
-And even though many scientific studies and independent researches proved that extremely few users of e-cigarettes go for their tobacco alternatives, the government wants stricter policies when regarding nicotine products.
+And even though many scientific studies and independent researches proved that extremely few users who switched to vaping go for their tobacco alternatives, the government wants stricter policies when regarding nicotine products.

 Even though electronic cigarettes are battery powered devices that have nicotine based e-liquid cartridges that are heated and used for the inhalation of vapor and are less hazardous than the tobacco analogs, sometimes even helping smokers quit, Mitch Zeller, head of the FDA's tobacco division, said in a recent interview that there is a "continuum of risk" among nicotine products currently on the market, with cigarettes on one end and medicinal nicotine on the other.
 He also added that "I'm not saying nicotine is benign, but when compared to the risk associated with regular tobacco, it pales," therefore giving a glimpse of hope for e-cigarette manufacturers that expect the FDA to exercise flexibility in regulating these devices. .